 (5) No department, student, or registered organization may reserve academic space or facilities on campus and then permit its use by a non-registered organization or off-campus group or person.

 (7) Requests for heating or cooling outside of normal operating hours will be handled and processed in the same manner listed above, and ODPA will assist in the coordination and support of activities on TTU Campus.
 Cyclical or long-term requests require additional approval from the Facilities Allocation Council.
 The university reserves the right to charge a utilities fee to organizations outside the Texas Tech community using academic space outside normal HVAC (heating, ventilation, air conditioning) operating hours.

 (8) Departments or organizations found to be in violation of reservation policies may be denied access, asked to vacate the premises, subject to loss of future reservations, or other disciplinary action as deemed appropriate by ODPA.

 c.
 Locations where ODPA does not schedule Events

-(1) Student Union, Law School, Student Recreation Center, West Hall, Library, Museum, National Ranching Heritage Center, International Cultural Center, United Supermarkets Arena, Doak Conference Center, Frazier Alumni Pavilion, McKenzie-Merket Alumni Center, Kent Hance Chapel, Jones AT&T Stadium, Dairy Barn, residence halls, and other auxiliary or administrative buildings.
+(1) Student Union, Law School, Student Recreation Center, West Hall, Library, Museum, National Ranching Heritage Center, International Cultural Center, United Supermarkets Arena, Doak Conference Center, Frazier Alumni Pavilion, McKenzie-Merket Alumni Center, Kent Hance Chapel, Jones AT&T Stadium, Dairy Barn, School of Veterinary Medicine, residence halls, and other auxiliary or administrative buildings.

 (i) Please coordinate with the offices in each of the listed buildings above in order to schedule the use of space.

 a.
 The use of TTU facilities must be appropriate and in keeping with the educational purposes and goals of the university.
 Reservation of academic space for personal use is not permitted.